osteele/Processing_SerialRecord/README.md

   screenshot above), and/or logged to the console.
 - Received records that have too few or too many values result in a warning in the console.
-- When used with the Arduino_SerialRecord library, sending a different number of values than the code running on the Arduino expects, results in a warning in the Processing console.
+- When used with the [Arduino SerialRecord] library, sending a different number of values than the code running on the Arduino expects, results in a warning in the Processing console.
-- When used with the Arduino_SerialRecord library, a command can be used to request that the Arduino send back the values that it received, for debugging.
+- When used with the [Arduino SerialRecord] library, a command can be used to request that the Arduino send back the values that it received, for debugging.
   This can be done once, or at periodic intervals.

 ## Acknowledgements

-The idea of providing this code as a library was inspired by copy-paste code provided to students by the NYU Shanghai IMA "Interaction Lab" course.
+The idea of providing this code as a library was inspired by code provided to students by the NYU Shanghai IMA "Interaction Lab" course, for them to copy and paste into their sketches.

 ## License